AlexanderBulanov/Blackjack-WinDesktopClient/README.md

 # Blackjack-WinDesktopClient
-Blackjack client for Windows PCs
+This repo contains Blackjack client for use on Windows PCs.

+Planned features: